linkerd/rfc/design/0003-source-metadata.md

 }
 ```

-The outbound stack will also encode the source labels in an HTTP header of the
+The outbound stack will also share the source labels with the inbound stack of
-outgoing request called `l5d-src-labels`.
-An example of the value of this
-header would be: `resource_name=web,resource_kind=deployment`.
-Encoding this
-source metadata on the request allows it to used by the inbound stack of the
-destination proxy.
+the destination proxy.
 Remember when we said we'd come back to inbound?

-In addition to populating the `dst_` labels, the inbound stack will also read
+In addition to populating the `dst_` labels, the inbound stack will also use the
-the `l5d-src-labels` HTTP header from the request, prepend `src_` to them, and
+source labels, prepend `src_` to them, and add them to the label scope.
-add them to the label scope.
-Thus, the complete inbound metrics would actually
+Thus, the complete inbound metrics would actually look like:
-look like:

 ```